 Suppose the bookkeeper, for whatever reason, debited Transportation Expense instead of Taxes and Licenses.

 The entry made was:

-Upon analysis, the Transportation Expense is overstated (higher than in should be) because the bookkeeper recorded transportation expense but it was not really a transportation expense.
+Upon analysis, the Transportation Expense is overstated (higher than in should be) because the bookkeeper recorded it as transportation expense but was not really a transportation expense.

 Also, Taxes and Licenses is understated (lower than it should be).
-The amount should have been recorded but was not recorded under this account.
+The amount should have been recorded under this account but it was not.

 To correct these errors, we should make an entry to offset the effects.
 Transportation Expense is overstated therefore we should decrease it; Taxes and Licenses is understated therefore we should increase it.

 The Cash account was credited in the entry made.
 Was the entry made to Cash correct?
 Look at the correct entry.
 Is it proper to have Cash credited?
 Yes.
 Therefore, we have no problem with the Cash account.

 Now, to increase Taxes and Licenses, we debit it.
 To decrease Transportation Expense, we credit it.
 Remember that to increase/record an expense, we debit it; to decrease an expense, we credit it.
 The correcting entry would then be: